 4. Haunted house hunt

-We can’t take the kids out trick-or-treating this year, so let’s take a page out of Easter’s book and have a candy hunt.
+If you can’t take the kids out trick-or-treating this year, take a page out of Easter’s book and have a candy hunt.
 Hit the lights and turn your decorated home into a house of horrors – that also happens to have quite a lot of treats!
 Some spooky music and a few unexpected thrills can be surprisingly effective in turning your familiar house into a fun, spooky scavenger hunt.

 5. Get a good movie